15 August 2011

 Dr Don Walker is a pioneer in the application of computers in Australian health care.
 With an untiring commitment to the field that spanned decades, Don has made a major contribution to Australian Health Informatics, particularly in the area of terminology.

-This year's conference focus was the Transformative Power of Innovation which reverberates with Arcitecta’s culture of technology innovation and looking beyond the current horizon to further Australia’s e-Health outcomes.
+The focus of the 2011 conference was the Transformative Power of Innovation which reverberates with Arcitecta’s culture of technology innovation and looking beyond the current horizon to further Australia’s e-Health outcomes.

 03 August 2011